JediPriAmo/Habit_tracker_Portfolio/README.md

 2. Launch the CMD.exe Prompt.
 3. In the prompt, execute 'jupyter lab'.
 4. In jupyter lab, select 'New launher' with the blue "+" icon in the toolbar.
-5. Open the main Jupyter notebook and copy & paste code from "Habit_tracker_script.py" file.
+5. Open the main Jupyter notebook and copy & paste code from "Habit_tracker_script.py" file (Alternatively, you can just drag the file and drop it on the file browser section in jupyter lab).
 6. Write the directory/ path to the "2new_habit_tracker.db" file in establishing connection to the database at the beginning of the script.
 7. Run the code cells or execute the script.
 8. Follow the main menu options.